-This report is made solely to the members of Bedfordshire, Luton and Milton Keynes Integrated Care Board, as a body, in respect of Bedfordshire, Luton and Milton Keynes CCG in accordance with Part 5 of the Local Audit and Accountability Act 2014.
-Our audit work has been undertaken so that we might state to the members of Bedfordshire, Luton and Milton Keynes Integrated Care Board those matters we are required to state to them in an auditor's report in respect of Bedfordshire, Luton and Milton Keynes CCG and for no other purpose.
-To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than Bedfordshire, Luton and Milton Keynes Integrated Care Board and the members of Bedfordshire, Luton and Milton Keynes Integrated Care Board as a body Bedfordshire, Luton and Milton Keynes CCG and the Governing Body of Bedfordshire, Luton and Milton Keynes CCG as a body, for our audit work, for this report, or for the opinions we have formed.
+This report is made solely to the members of the Board of NHS Bedfordshire, Luton and Milton Keynes Integrated Care Board, as a body, in respect of the CCG, in accordance with Part 5 of the Local Audit and Accountability Act 2014.
+Our audit work has been undertaken so that we might state to the members of the Board of NHS Bedfordshire, Luton and Milton Keynes Integrated Care Board those matters we are required to state to them in an auditor's report in respect of the CCG and for no other purpose.
+To the fullest extent permitted by law, we do not accept or assume responsibility to anyone other than NHS Bedfordshire, Luton and Milton Keynes Integrated Care Board and the CCG and the members of the Board of both entities, as bodies, for our audit work, for this report, or for the opinions we have formed.